 Jim, a team member, has been contributing solid ideas.
 But he’s developed the bad habit of arriving late.
 Bringing him up to speed wastes the team’s time, and it’s annoying.
 Privately, Charlotte has mentioned this to Jim several times, but his behavior hasn’t changed.

 Now, Charlotte feels she’s in a bind.
 Jim is a top contributor, so maybe she shouldn’t be so concerned.
 She doesn’t want to damage his enthusiasm.
-But Jim’s tardiness is hurting team morale.
+But Jim’s lack of punctuality is hurting team morale.

-How can Charlotte handle this situation in a Q4 way?
+How can Charlotte deal with a team member who is always late in a Q4 way?